Skip to main content Skip to search Skip to main navigation

 PLANTING AND CARE

 Before you start planting, it is advisable to consider where the herbs should grow.
-While Mediterranean herbs in particular prefer sunny locations, mint and parsley need moist soil.
-There are two methods of growing herbs: Either sow the seeds directly or use seedlings that only need to be planted.
-Regular watering should not be forgotten, but care should be taken not to water too much to prevent waterlogging.
+Whilst Mediterranean herbs in particular prefer sunny spots, mint and parsley need moist soil.
+There are two methods of growing herbs: either sow the seeds directly or use seedlings that simply need to be planted.
+Regular watering should not be forgotten, but care should be taken not to overwater to prevent waterlogging.

 HARVESTING AND STORAGE

-For even more intense flavours, the spices should be harvested in the morning.
-If you don't need the spices fresh for a dish, you should dry the leaves or simply freeze them - this way they will keep even longer.
+For even more intense flavors, the herbs should be harvested in the morning.
+If you do not need the herbs fresh for a dish, you should dry the leaves or simply freeze them – this way they will keep even longer.

 The_spice_of_life_01